Deploying Grafana to Kubernetes

 3. Grafana can be deployed to Kubernetes using the official Grafana Docker image, and the service can be exposed to the external network using a LoadBalancer service type.

-4. Testing Grafana involves adding a data source and creating dashboards with visualizations, and the default login/password is admin/admin.
+4. Testing Grafana involves adding a data source and creating dashboards with visualizations.
+The default login/password is admin/admin.

-5. Grafana's functionality can be extended using plugins, and the article mentions the installation of the Grafana Kubernetes App.
+5. Plugins can extend Grafana's functionality, and the article mentions installing the Grafana Kubernetes App.

 6. To ensure data persistence in Grafana deployments, the article provides instructions for creating a persistent volume and claim.